 - Stomach cramps

 Lactose Intolerance vs Milk Allergy

 Is lactose intolerance the same thing as a milk allergy?
 While the two may share similar symptoms, they are entirely different conditions.
 Lactose intolerance is a digestive problem, while milk allergy involves the immune system acting as though anything made from milk is a threat to your body.
 Milk allergies tend to appear within the first year of life, while an infant’s digestive system is still quite immature.
 Lactose intolerance can start in childhood into adolescence and can become more noticeable into adulthood.

 There is no cure for lactose intolerance, but there are lots of ways to live well with it and still enjoy delicious foods.
 Because it is not derived from the milk of animals, coconut milk is free of lactose and a perfect choice for people pursuing a lactose-free diet.

 Choosing coconut milk over dairy for meals, sauces and desserts is a surefire way to avoid lactose-intolerance repercussions as well as enjoy a lovely rich taste along with nutrients and fibre.

 Try coconut milk in creamed spinach or other creamed vegetables, or as part of a breading for fried chicken or fried coconut shrimp.
 Coconut milk is popular in Asian dishes, including curries and noodle dishes.
 It’s also well-known for its role in pina coladas and other tropical drinks.
 You can also buy or make your own dairy-free, coconut milk ice cream.

-Read “5 Easy Ways with Coconut Milk” blog post for more great ideas on how to use this versatile milk in your kitchen.
+Read “5 Brilliant Uses of Coconut Milk with Food” blog post for more great ideas on how to use this versatile milk in your kitchen.